Setup App Auto Scaler

 How App Auto Scaler Determines When to Scale

-App Auto scalar service determines whether to ramp up / ramp down application instance or maintain the current number of instance(s) by averaging the values of configured metric for last 120 seconds.
+App Auto scalar service determines whether to ramp up / ramp down application instance or maintain the current number of instance(s) by averaging the values of configured metric for the last 120 seconds.

-After every 35 seconds, App Auto Scaler service evaluates whether to auto scale the application or not by following the approach mentioned above.
+After every 35 seconds, App Auto Scaler service evaluates whether to auto-scale the application or not by following the approach mentioned above.